fay59/classix/README.md

 * A `ClassixCore` namespace, that handles communication with the external world (it includes the component responsible for bridging to native functions).

-Around that are built the _classix_ command-line executable, a general-purpose tool to use the ClassixCore library, and the _Classix Debugger_, a Cocoa application that serves as a debugging GUI (because debugging PowerPC applications from within lldb in Xcode is a real pain).
-The project also includes an incomplete implementation of the _StdCLib_ Mac OS 9 shared library.
+Around that are built the `classix` command-line executable, a general-purpose tool to use the ClassixCore library, and the _Classix Debugger_, a Cocoa application that serves as a debugging GUI (because debugging emulated PowerPC applications from within lldb in Xcode is a real pain).
+The project also includes an incomplete and unreliable implementation of the _StdCLib_ Mac OS 9 shared library.

 ### Memory Management

-Classes that need to be able to allocate memory visible to the emulator pass around an `IAllocator` instance.
-An `IAllocator`'s responsibility is to allocate and deallocate memory in the address range that the PowerPC emulator need to be able to access.
+Classes that need to be able to deal with memory visible to the emulator pass around an `IAllocator` instance.
+An `IAllocator`'s responsibility is to allocate and deallocate memory in the address range that the PowerPC emulator need to be able to access, and to translate `uint32_t` virtual PowerPC addresses into native pointers.
 Right now, the only allocator is the native allocator, that simply uses `malloc` and `free`, and it only works on 32-bits platforms because of that.
+(The 32-bits allocator is also the sole singleton of the project.)

 There are a number of services that clients can use to ease memory management.
 The `IAllocator` class can return a RAII-style allocation object that frees the